 “All that I had hoped for and waited for, I found in those pages … simple strength, depth and accuracy in the outlines, and that kind of expressive musicality which is so uniquely yours …”

-Shortly thereafter, Schmitt took the music to create two suites of three movements each, which were premiered by Camille Chevillard and the Lamoureux Concerts Orchestra in October 1920.
+Shortly thereafter, the composer took the music to create two suites of three movements each, which were premiered by Camille Chevillard and the Lamoureux Concerts Orchestra in October 1920.
 The two suites were published by Durand in 1922, under the same opus number (#69).

-The musicologist Michel Fleury contends that these two suites are highly important French musical works of the period, writing that they “deserve to figure, along with Daphnis et Chloe and Bacchus et Ariane, among the top French symphonic music of its time.”
+The musicologist Michel Fleury contends that the two Antony & Cleopatra Suites are highly important French musical creations of the period, writing that they “deserve to figure, along with Daphnis et Chloe and Bacchus et Ariane, among the top French symphonic music of its time.”

 And yet … Schmitt’s Antoine et Cléopâtre remains virtually unknown.

 Two recordings exist – one long out of print (with Leif Segerstam conducting the Rheinland-Pfalz State Philharmonic), and a newer, more successfully realized version with Jacques Mercier conducting the National Orchestra of Lorraine.